-New this year: You may not use dogs to harvest a cougar that's wearing a GPS tracking collar.
+Reminder: You may not use dogs to harvest a cougar that's wearing a GPS tracking collar.
 (See the information box on page 17 for details.)

 If you are the owner or handler of the dogs, you must have a valid cougar hunting permit or cougar pursuit permit in your possession while you are taking or pursuing cougar.